De Wendel family

-The Wendel family (de Wendel) is an industrialist family from the Lorraine region of France.
+The Wendel family (de Wendel) is a family of steel-making industrialists from the Lorraine region of France.
 During the 19th and 20th centuries, the family gained both industrial and political power.
 As a result, the family also attracted controversy as an icon of French capitalism.
 Following the nationalization of the French steel industry in 1978, the family formed a successful investment company (Wendel Investissement).
 The family owns a significant stake in Wendel S.A.

 History

 Origins

-The first record of the family is of Jean Wendel, who lived at Bruges at the end of the 16th century.
+The first record of the family is of Jean Wendel, who seems to have lived in Bruges at the end of the 16th century.
 He married Marie de Wanderve.
-They left Bruges for Koblenz.
+They settled in Koblenz.

-Their son Jean-George Wendel was born on 18 October 1605 in Koblenz, married Marguerite de Hammerstein and became colonel of a regiment of Cravattes (Croatians) under the Emperor Ferdinand III.
+Their son Jean-Georges Wendel was born on 18 October 1605 in Koblenz, married Marguerite de Hammerstein and became colonel of a regiment of Cravattes (Croatians) under the Emperor Ferdinand III.

 His son Christian Wendel was born on 23 April 1636 in Koblenz, and became a lieutenant in the army of Charles IV, Duke of Lorraine.

-In 1656 he married Dorothea Agnes Jacob, and in 1660 remarried, to Claire Saurfeld.
+In 1656 he married Dorothea Agnes Jacob, and in 1660 remarried, to Claire Saurfeld who brought him property in Lorraine (the fief of Longlaville).
 They had six daughters and three sons.

 The sons were Francois Wendel, who died on 23 February 1742 without heirs, Jean-Martin Wendel (1665-1737), who founded the industrial fortune of the family, and Jean-Baptiste Wendel, an advocate at the Parliament of Metz in 1721.